Hyperflux: Pruning Reveals Importance: Analysis

 Given that the flux \(\mathcal{G}_i^-(\omega, \mathcal{T}) = -\omega_{i}\,\frac{\partial\mathcal{L}(\theta| \theta_i=0)}{\partial \theta_{i}}\) and neglecting terms of order \(O\bigl(\omega_{i}^{3}\bigr)\) and higher, we obtain:

 The second term, \(-\frac{1}{2}\,\omega_{i}^{2}\,H_{ii}^{\theta}\), contains the diagonal element, \(H_{ii}^{\theta}\), of the Hessian matrix of the loss function with respect to \(\theta_i\).
-This shows that our flux metric captures the linear component of the loss change, while the second term captures the quadratic component, which is generally associated with Hessian-based pruning methods like Optimal Brain Damage~\cite{lecun1989optimal}.
+This shows that our flux metric captures the linear component of the loss change, while the second term captures the quadratic component, which is generally associated with Hessian-based pruning methods like Optimal Brain Damage~\citep{lecun1989optimal}.
 In Optimal Brain Damage, a weight's saliency is estimated by \(\frac{1}{2} H_{ii} \omega_i^2\), typically under the assumption that the network is at a minimum where first-order gradients are zero.
-On the other hand, Hyperflux prunes the weights, therefore recovering the first linear component of the Taylor expansion which becomes 0 when weights converge.
+On the other hand, Hyperflux prunes the weights, therefore evaluating the first linear component of the Taylor expansion when the weight is pruned, preventing well converged weights from yielding an approximation close to 0.